+- MMI 133 Medical Microbiology for Health Care Professionals

+- NURS 103 Introduction to Nursing Theory

+- · NURS 105 Introduction to Health Assessment

+- NURS 113 Pathophysiology

+- NURS 140 Anatomy

+- NURS 150 Physiology

+- NURS 215 Pharmacotherapeutics in Nursing

-Whenever a student receives a grade of F, D, D+ or C- in a nursing course, the student's total academic and clinical performance in the program is reviewed at the end of each term and considered in determining continuation in the program.
+- c.
+Whenever a student receives a grade of F, D, D+ or C- or W in a nursing non-foundational course, the student's total academic and clinical performance in the program is reviewed at the end of each term and considered in determining continuation in the program.

+- d.
+Marginal Standing: Students with a GPA of 1.7 to 1.9 inclusive on a minimum of ★9 will be placed under academic warning.
+Students who fall into marginal standing who do not have in their postsecondary

+education a prior requirement to withdraw, a prior academic warning, a probation period or their equivalents may be permitted to continue on probation in the BScN program.

+- e.
+Probation: Probation is granted to Faculty of Nursing students who - · have a marginal standing (GPA between 1.7-1.9), - · successfully appeal a requirement to withdraw, - · fail or withdraw from a clinical course on more than one occasion, or - · are readmitted after studies were discontinued for academic reasons.

+When placed on probation, a student must fulfill conditions specified by the Associate Dean, Undergraduate Programs at the time of readmission.
+To clear probation, the student must achieve Satisfactory Standing in all terms during the probationary year.
+Students who fail to satisfy any of the conditions fail probation are required to withdraw and are ineligible for readmission to the Faculty of Nursing.
-Unsatisfactory Standing: A student with a GPA of less than 2.0 must withdraw from the Faculty.

-To be considered for readmission, an applicant who has been required to withdraw from the Faculty of Nursing must present a minimum of \star 18 transferable to the University with a GPA of at least 2.7, of which \star 6 must be physiology with a minimum grade of B-.
-An applicant must also satisfy any other conditions as specified at the time of withdrawal.

-In order to protect the public interest, students who have been required to withdraw and are applying for readmission may be required, as part of the admission process, to demonstrate nursing knowledge and skills learned to date in order to determine an appropriate placement in the program.

-Students who have been required to withdraw and who, after being readmitted, have GPA's below 2.0, will be required to withdraw and not be readmitted to the Faculty.
+- f.
+Unsatisfactory Standing: A student with a GPA of less than 1.7 must withdraw from the Faculty. - To be considered for readmission, an applicant who has been required to withdraw from the Faculty of Nursing must present a minimum of - ★18 transferable to the University with a GPA of at least 2.7, of which ★6 must be physiology with a minimum grade of B-.
+An applicant must also satisfy any other conditions as specified at the time of withdrawal - ii.
+In order to protect the public interest, students who have been required to withdraw and are applying for readmission may be required, as part of the admission process, to demonstrate nursing knowledge and skills learned to date in order to determine an appropriate placement in the program. - iii.
+Students who have been required to withdraw and who, after being readmitted, have GPA's below 2.0, will be required to withdraw and not be readmitted to the Faculty. - g.
 Fresh Start Program: Year 1 Collaborative and Bilingual BScN students who have completed less than ★40 and who have achieved a GPA of between 1.3 and 1.6 may be permitted to continue at the University of Alberta in the Fresh Start program providing they have not previously been required to withdraw from any postsecondary program.
 Normally, students who have committed an academic offence under the University of Alberta Code of Student Behavior will not be recommended for the Fresh Start Program.